Florida Travel And Tourism

 For the first time, FIU (Florida International University) is offering, “Introduction to Saturation Diving.”
 According to FIU, who owns the underwater laboratory, “This course starts off by giving you in-depth discussion on the theory of saturation diving and finishes off with practical application of your skills in an overnight stay at Aquarius, the world’s only undersea saturation diving facility.”

-Florida invites you to visit NEEMO or Kennedy Space Center, or better yet both.
+In Florida Travel And Tourism Part 3, we invite you to visit NEEMO or Kennedy Space Center, or better yet both.
 These are two incredible adventures you will never experience anywhere else.
 We’re waiting!

 Watch for my article on Scuba Tourism in the near future where I will go more in depth about scuba diving and snorkeling in Florida waters.
 The “South East Florida Reef Tract” spans the SE coast from Palm Beach south to Miami and has “the largest number of scuba dive sites on the Florida southeast coastline with over 100 reefs and wreck sites.”